 Peanut Goes For The Gold by Jonathan Van Ness

 - Finally, you can work together to make a class pronoun book.
-Students can be invited to share their pronouns, but not required.
-In K-1 classrooms, this might look like each child drawing a picture of themself and writing their pronouns underneath.
+Students can be invited to share their pronouns, but not required (they can always simply use their names).
+In K-1 classrooms, this might look like each child drawing a picture of themselves and writing their pronouns underneath.
 In 2nd-3rd grade classrooms, this might look like students interviewing each other and writing a page about their partner, like "This is Ava.
 They love to swim."
 In 4th/5th grade, this might look like students creating identity maps and choosing whether or not to share them with the teacher or the entire class.

 This foundational work will set the stage for a year where students feel safe, seen and affirmed.